breaking-barriers-tamu/breaking_barriers/README.md

 - Runs the following tests: rspec, brakeman, rubocop.
 - Uploads generated reports from the tests as artifacts for further analysis.

-THis helped us automate the testing process throughout our development and deployment process, as it ran our tests on every push or pull request to the Github repository.
+This helped us automate the testing process throughout our development and deployment process, as it ran our test suite on every push or pull request to the Github repository.

 ## Support